mikevoets/dicom_anonymizer/README.md

 Assume the identified DICOM files are in a directory called `identified` in your home directory, and you want the de-identified files to be placed in a directory called `cleaned` in your home directory.

+The csv file that contains the links between screenings (StudyIDs) and variables from Kreftregisteret is called `links.csv`.

 The variables from Kreftregisteret are placed in a csv file called `variables.csv`, and you want the de-identified variables to be placed in a new csv file called `cleaned_variables.csv`.

 The following example starts the script, and uses [dicom-anon](https://github.com/chop-dbhi/dicom-anon) to de-identify the DICON files.
 Dicom-anon attempts to be compliant with the Basic Application Level Confidentiality Profile as specified in [DICOM 3.15 Annex E document](ftp://medical.nema.org/medical/dicom/2011/11_15pu.pdf) on page 85.